-10 Easily Propagated Foods From Your Backyard
+10 Easily Growing Foods from Your Backyard

 Some Weeds Can Be Turned Into Delicious Veggies

-I gave up on my 'normal' veggie garden a long, long time ago because I'm just not the type of person who will keep the garden free from weed every other day.
+I gave up on my 'normal' vegetable garden a long, long time ago because I'm just not the type of person who will keep the garden free from weed every other day.
 Result was that I had to search for the veggies through a jungle of non edible plants which somehow always managed to grow faster and taller than every vegetable I had planted or sowed.

 Given that I live in an agricultural area where my farmer neighbors do grow their own veggies and are very generous in giving them away, I saw no use in exploiting my own vegetable garden anymore.

 So in stead of keeping a special vegetable garden, I turned my garden into a critter friendly garden where I share its goodies with all kind of creatures.

 How to Plant Red Currant Bushes

 You can use the Red Currant bushes (there are White and Black Currants too) in a way to either fill up some empty spaces or as decoration to hide an ugly fence.
 These bushes are very easy to grow and there are different ways to do it.

 - Cut off a few twigs of about 20cm (7") long and stick them in the ground and just wait till the next growing season.
 Most of them will root eventually.

 - Take a long twig and bend it down to the ground and cover a part of with soil.
 When you notice it is growing, just dig it up and cut it off from its main stem and plant it where you want it.